Senior Electronics Engineer

 Advanced Manufacturing Capabilities

-LZJPCB has invested in dedicated rigid-flex production lines with specialized equipment not found in standard PCB facilities.
-Our precision registration systems maintain layer to layer alignment within ±0.025mm, critical for reliable plated through holes in rigid flex constructions.
-Our manufacturing processes include proprietary adhesion enhancement techniques that significantly improve the bond strength between rigid and flexible sections.
-For industrial clients with demanding applications, we offer specialized testing beyond industry standards, including dynamic flex testing that simulates actual use conditions.
-Each rigid flex PCB undergoes comprehensive electrical testing and visual inspection to ensure perfect functionality and appearance before shipping.
+LZJPCB has invested in dedicated rigid-flex production lines, featuring specialized equipment that's not typically found in standard PCB facilities.
+This includes precision registration systems, which maintain layer-to-layer alignment within ±0.025mm - a critical factor for reliable plated through holes in rigid flex constructions.
+Our manufacturing processes also incorporate proprietary adhesion enhancement techniques, and these significantly improve the bond strength between rigid and flexible sections.

 Proven Success with Industrial Clients

 Our portfolio includes successful rigid flex projects for leading industrial automation companies worldwide.
-We've helped clients reduce control system size by up to 60% while improving reliability through elimination of connectors and cables.
-Our manufacturing processes meet the stringent requirements of international standards including IPC-6013 Class 2 and 3 for rigid-flex circuits.
-Working with industrial clients across Europe, Asia, and North America has given us deep insight into the specific requirements of industrial control systems.
-We understand the importance of long term reliability in factory environments, where equipment may operate continuously for years with minimal maintenance.
-Our rigid flex solutions are specifically engineered to excel in these demanding conditions.
+We've helped clients reduce control system size by up to 60% - and that's a big deal, because it also improves reliability.
+By eliminating connectors and cables, we can make systems more robust.
+Our manufacturing processes meet the stringent requirements of international standards, including IPC-6013 Class 2 and 3 for rigid-flex circuits.

 Rigid-Flex PCB FAQ